Sjors/nthkey-ios/docs/tutorial.md

 ### Bitcoin Core

-Follow the instructions for compiling Bitcoin Core (see #prerequisites), try the master branch first.
+Follow the instructions for compiling Bitcoin Core (see prerequisites above), try the master branch first.

 We going to use a highly experimental branch of Bitcoin Core.
 Only use this with testnet!